SendiAp/Remaining/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.